dbip/api-client/README.md

 This is the officially supported PHP 7.x client library for the [db-ip.com](https://db-ip.com/) API services.

+More details about API responses are available [here](https://db-ip.com/api/doc.php#addrinfo)

 # Usage

 See a few examples of command line scripts below that demonstrate usage of the library :